-My Recipe for Success – 13 Ideas on How to Succeed in Life
+My Recipe for Success – 13 Ideas on How to Be Successful

 Hello everyone and welcome back to my blog!
 After covering the basics of investing and starting your own business, I believe that it’s about time we took a step back and looked at the bigger picture.

 This is why today’s article will be a tad more generic.
-I’ll give you 13 ideas on how to build wealth and how to lead a more successful life.
+I’ll give you 13 ideas on how to build wealth and how to be successful.